 The nearest Medellín Metro station is the Los Alpes Metroplús station near the Los Molinos mall.
 The base of the Tres Cruces trail is about a 6,000 peso taxi ride from the Los Alpes station or the Los Molinos mall.

-You could also take a taxi or Uber from wherever you are located in the city.
-However, in my experience, not all taxi or Uber drivers will know where the start of the Tres Cruces hike is located.
+You could also take a taxi from wherever you are located in the city.
+However, in my experience, not all taxi drivers will know where the start of the Tres Cruces hike is located.
 If not, provide the taxi driver the address Calle 8 # 88A, which is at the base of the trail.

-Note there is reportedly another access to Cerro de Las Tres Cruces.
+Note there is reportedly another access to the Hill of Three Crosses.
 The second access is an uncovered 2 km road from Altavista.
 But the extreme slope and the conditions of the terrain make it impossible for any vehicle to travel this road.

 Hiking in Medellín